HaukeSchnau/gh-dash/docs/provider-agnostic.md

 ## Non-goals (initially)

 - Strict global sorting across providers (concat per provider is acceptable for now).
-- Backward compatibility with existing GitHub search strings in `filters:` (users can migrate to DSL).
+- Backward compatibility with existing GitHub search strings in `filters:` (configs should migrate to DSL).
 - Perfect feature parity on day 1 (but follow-up milestones should land quickly).

 ---